 The major in Italian explores Italy's vital role in the formation of Western thought and culture.
-The core language courses bring students to a high level of aural, spoken, and written proficiency, provide a solid literary and historical background in the language, and prepare students for study in Italy.
+The core language courses bring students to a high level of aural, spoken, and written proficiency; provide a solid literary and historical background in the language; and prepare students for study in Italy.
 Other offerings build on the core courses to explore Italian literature, film, history, culture, and art.
-The Italian major is of particular relevance to the fields of art, economics, film studies, history, history of art, international relations, linguistics, literature, philosophy, and theology.
+The Italian major is of particular relevance to the fields of art, economics, film and media studies, history, history of art, international relations, linguistics, literature, philosophy, and theology.

-Senior requirement In the fall or spring of the senior year, all students majoring in Italian must present a departmental essay written in Italian and completed under the direction of a faculty adviser in ITAL 491.
-The essay should demonstrate careful reading and research on a topic approved by the adviser in consultation with the director of undergraduate studies.
+In the fall or spring of the senior year, all students majoring in Italian must present a departmental essay written in Italian and completed under the direction of a faculty adviser in ITAL 491.
+The essay should demonstrate careful reading and research on a topic approved by the adviser in consultation with the DUS.
 A recommended length for the essay is thirty pages.
-Prospectus and draft deadlines are determined by the adviser; the final deadline is determined by the director of undergraduate studies.
+Prospectus and draft deadlines are determined by the adviser; the final deadline is determined by the DUS.
 The senior requirement culminates in a meeting with department faculty to discuss the thesis and the student's overall experience of study in the major.

 REQUIREMENTS OF THE MAJOR